 These charities have set consistent per tree donation rates for simplicity’s sake, but the actual cost of planting trees around the world is quite variable.
 The cost to plant a tree depends on the exchange rate, the location in which the tree is being planted, and the availability of appropriate tree specimens.
 There are labour costs and transportation costs to factor in.
-It could cost less than a dollar per tree in a favourable location to over $20 per tree in an expensive, specialized area.
+It could cost less than a dollar per tree in a cheap location to over $30 per tree in an expensive, specialized, or urban area.

 Non-Profit One Tree Planted lists the following cost breakdown of the factors that go into the cost to plant a tree: